 1. Tell us something very interesting (or very uninteresting) about your family!

 I’m outnumbered!
 My family consists of myself, my husband, and our two sons Connor and Caleb (ages 3 & 6), so I’m surrounded by boy stuff 24/7!

 2. What’s the most surprising thing about becoming a mother?

-3. Your blog has tons of great organizing resources, have you always been so organized?
+3. Your blog has tons of great organizing resources, have you always been so organized with your kids?